libratbag/libratbag/doc/dbus.rst

         :type: u
         :flags: read-only, constant

-        The color depth of this LED as one of the constants in libratbag-enums.h
+        The color depth of this LED, see :cpp:enum:`ratbag_led_colordepth`.

 .. attribute:: EffectDuration